 The Unexpected: There’s nothing wrong with a fancy dinner on Valentine’s Day.
 We’re all for it!
-Six million proposals were expected for Valentine’s Day in 2014, and 23% of men said that going out to dinner is the best setting for a proposal.
+In fact Valentine’s Day is the second most popular day to get engaged (after Christmas Day).
 But if you’re picking the nicest restaurant in town for your big moment, odds are at least one other man has the same idea.
 Imagine watching two other guys propose to their girlfriends while you and your future fiancée are noshing on appetizers.
 Suddenly your proposal doesn’t seem so special, right?

 You don’t have to forego the delicious dinner.
 Instead, seek out a place that offers a private chef’s table.
 In most cases, you’ll be escorted to the kitchen, where the head chef will prepare and serve a special meal just for the two of you.
 It’s a fun, unique experience, and if anyone pops the question in the main dining room, it won’t steal your thunder!